gnosia93/tera-to-redshift/README.md

 - https://m.blog.naver.com/iskrahee/70130255093

-### Our Proposal ###
+### Proposal ###
+proposed redshift based DW and

 - Redshift has Similiar Achitecture with teradta (MPP, postgres based), but much more cheaper
 - Columnar based storage, which is more appropriate for DW.
-- Integration with S3 using redshift spectrum.
+- Integration with S3 using redshift spectrum, which offload table data into S3.
-- Seamlessly integrated with AWS sagemaker for AI/ML and other AWS analytics services
+- Seamlessly integrated with AWS AI/ML and analytics services.

 ### POC Overview ###